How to run

 Execute scenarios on a Kubernetes cluster.

-Deploys all test configurations (or a specific one) as Kubernetes jobs for distributed parallel execution.
+Deploys all run configurations (or a specific one) as Kubernetes jobs for distributed parallel execution.

 Requires project initialization with vast init first.